domhnallmorr/Tk-Path-Finder/README.md

 ## Description
 A lightweight file explorer based on tabs within tabs written in python (Tkinter).
 Written primarily to assist working with text files and MS office files spread across many folders/servers.

+## Running the App
+To run, download the code, unzip the files and run the main.py file.
+You will need several python libraries installed which are listed further below.

+Note the app creates 2 files, "tk_path_finder_config.json" and "notes.db" (sqlite database).
+These will be created in the default working directory.
+The json file stores all links and tabs created by the user.
+Several backups are automatically generated for this file.
+The database contains any notes entered into the diary.

 ## Features
   - Quick Access Sidebar, links can be grouped into individual folders.
   - Tabs within tabs layout.